gustavopinto/research/README.md

 Instead, I brainstorm on them.
 In particular, I try to find good reasons to put effort on them (e.g. is it hard? is it an interesting problem? does someone have done it before?).
 Based on the answers for such questions, I decide if I throw the topic away, or I will invest my time on it.

-Do you want to work with me in one of these topics?
-Let me know.
+Did you like one of these topics and want to work with me?
+Please, let me know.